eolementhe/guide/guide.md

 ![2FA-modal](images/2FA-modal.png)

 If you click on `yes` then you will activate the 2FA.

-<br>Next login on the platform you will be asked this:
+Next login on the platform you will be asked this:

 ![2FA-login](images/2FA-login.png)
 Code received by email to the email address of your account.